What is the difference between “Mahayana” and “Theravada” Buddhism?

 The Buddha himself was syncretic, the Abhidhammists/Abhidharmists were syncretic (see Noa Ronkin’s recent great work, Early Buddhist Metaphysics), early Mahayana, as far as we can tell, was syncretic, and so on and so forth.
 So when scholars or others point at Tantric Buddhism and say, “that’s not Buddhism, but a syncretic blend of…” they’re simply missing out on the history of Buddhism.

-Gary Gach explained (“traditionalists” is Theravada and “innovators” is Mahayana):
+Gary Gach explained (“traditionalists” is Theravāda and “innovators” is Mahāyāna):

 Today, there’s a tendency to think of the traditionalists as existing first, and the innovators as coming later.
 However, scholarship suggests that the two tendencies were present from the beginning.

 In addition to the scripture shown above, Buddhism is a growing religion that takes in new scripture and teachings all the time.
 It is not restricted to just the teachings of the Buddha 2,600 years ago (but those are the core and primary teachings).

 The bottom line is, does it really matter?
-If you are a purest and don’t want to accept any new or different teachings that aren’t in the Tripitika, than Theravada is your branch.
-If you are open to other teachings that help you grow and learn Buddhist concepts, as long as it meets the requirements of the three Dharma seals, then Mahayana will be acceptable for you.
+If you are a “purest” and don’t want to accept any new or different teachings that aren’t in the Pali Tripitika, then Theravāda is your branch (note that the Chinese Canon in Mahāyāna has the same sermons of the Buddha since all the early schools of Buddhism also had them, not just the school that became Theravāda).
+If you are open to other teachings that help you grow and learn Buddhist concepts, as long as it meets the requirements of the three Dharma seals, then Mahāyāna (and the Chinese Tripitaka/Canon) will be acceptable for you.

-I See The Light
+I See the Light